davidagross/FsChebfun/README.md

 About
 =====

 FsChebfun is a port of [Chebfun][1], the open-source software system for numerical computing with functions, from MATLAB to F#.
-It's current abilities are minimal, but are intended to grow to include, at least, inversion of monotonic function, differentiation, and integration, allowing for some modest but still powerful statistical analyses.
+Its current abilities are minimal, but are intended to grow to include, at least, inversion of monotonic functions, differentiation, and integration, allowing for some modest but still powerful statistical analyses.

 Structure
 =========